akka/akka/akka-docs/rst/scala/actors.rst

   Declaring one actor within another is very dangerous and breaks actor encapsulation.
 Never pass an actor’s ``this`` reference into :class:`Props`!

+Edge cases
+^^^^^^^^^^
+There are two edge cases in actor creation with :class:`Props`:

+* An actor with :class:`AnyVal` arguments.

+.. includecode:: code/docs/actor/PropsEdgeCaseSpec.scala#props-edge-cases-value-class
+.. includecode:: code/docs/actor/PropsEdgeCaseSpec.scala#props-edge-cases-value-class-example

+* An actor with default constructor values.

+.. includecode:: code/docs/actor/PropsEdgeCaseSpec.scala#props-edge-cases-default-values

+In both cases an :class:`IllegalArgumentException` will be thrown stating no matching constructor could be found.

+The next section explains the recommended ways to create :class:`Actor` props in a way, which simultaneously safe-guards against these edge cases.

 Recommended Practices
 ^^^^^^^^^^^^^^^^^^^^^